DangerOnTheRanger/Project-Panzee/doc/nmf.md

 --------

-The meat of any visual novel is the dialogue itself; thus, great care has been taken in NMF to make the act of writing dialogue take as little actual markup as possible.
+The meat of any visual novel is the dialogue itself; thus, great care has been taken in the NMF engine (NMFe) syntax to make the act of writing dialogue take as little actual markup as possible.
 All raw lines of text that do not start with `[` are automatically counted as part of the dialogue - for example: